All Products

 const bucket = 'yourbucketname'

-// Specify the retention period of the retention policy.
+// Specify the retention period in days.

 const days = '<Retention Days>'